Constitutional bench to hear important cases next week

 A seven-member bench led by Justice Aminuddin Khan will hear the cases.

-Other members of the bench include Justice Jamal Mandokhail, Justice Muhammad Ali Mazhar, Justice Hassan Rizvi, Justice Masarrat Hilali, Justice Naeem Afghan and Justice Shahid Bilal Hassan.
+Other members of the bench include Justice Jamal Mandokhail, Justice Muhammad Ali Mazhar, Justice Hassan Rizvi, Justice Musarrat Hilali, Justice Naeem Afghan and Justice Shahid Bilal Hassan.

 1. PTI founder Imran Khan’s plea to constitute judicial commission on May 9 riots